brandonwisnicki/brandonwisnicki/README.md

 #### 🌌 Hello there

 🖥️ I'm currently a Third-Year studying Computer Science at the University of Pennsylvania.
-I'm interested in computer graphics, blockchain, & security.
+I'm interested in computer graphics, data analytics, & security.

 🧭 I am currently working at [Feelter](https://www.feelter.com) as a back-end software engineer.